 - Subsidized Loans Only: Demonstrate financial need as determined by the FAFSA.

-- The student is not concurrently receiving Title IV financial aid from another institution of higher education.
+- Not be concurrently enrolled and receiving Title IV financial aid from another institution of higher education.

 Comprehensive information about the Federal Direct Loan programs can be found at the Federal Student Aid website.